beingzy/beingzy.github.io/_posts/2019-09-07-create-a-digital-product-with-idea-and-polish-it-with-data.markdown

 date:   2019-09-07 00:00:00
 categories: jekyll update
 ---
 We are using digital products every day.
-Reading news with Google news or toutiao, listening music with Spotify or Netease cloud music, hauling taxi-alike service with Uber/Lyft or Didi, watching video with Youtube or bilibili and etc. To build a product which can be used millions of users is both satisfying and finanicially rewarding for many tech-savvy persons.
+Read news with Google news or toutiao, listen music with Spotify or Netease cloud music, haul taxi-alike service with Uber/Lyft or Didi, watch video with Youtube or bilibili and etc. To build a product which are used millions of users is both satisfying and finanicially rewarding for many tech-savvy persons.
 I am one of them.

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.